Caroline Quenemoen, Ph.D

 Fellowships Program Coordinator

 Magda Rucinski-Gros is the Fellowships Program Coordinator for the Center for Civic Leadership.
 She is currently pursuing a Master's in Public Policy at the University of Houston, and holds a B.A. in History from Lewis and Clark College in Portland, Oregon.
-Prior to the CCL, she was the Administrative Assistant for Administrative and Enterprise Systems at Rice University.
+Formerly, she was the CCL's Department Coordinator.
+Prior to the CCL, she was the Administrative Assistant for Administrative and Enterprise Systems at Rice.